Interstate 42

 Photo Guides

-The eastern end of Interstate 42 will connect with U.S. 70 in the Morehead City area.
-The easternmost freeway portion planned thus far is the Havelock Bypass, which will tie into U.S. 70 north of Newport.
+The eastern end of Interstate 42 will eventually connect with U.S. 70 in the Morehead City area.
+The easternmost freeway portion completed is the Havelock Bypass, which ties into U.S. 70 north of Newport.

 West End